AmitSingh80/Streamify/README.md

 ## overview of Project:
-This i real-time web apllication ,where we can chat,video call at same time .
+This is real-time web apllication ,where we can chat,video call at same time .